rvben/aws-cdk-cli-py/README.md

 # AWS CDK Python Wrapper

 A Python package that provides a wrapper around the AWS CDK CLI tool, allowing Python developers to install and use AWS CDK via pip/uv instead of npm.
-This package downloads and uses a platform-specific Node.js runtime during installation, eliminating the need for a separate npm/Node.js installation.
+This package bundles the AWS CDK code and either uses your system's Node.js installation or downloads a platform-specific Node.js runtime during installation.

 ## How It Works

-This package uses a source-only distribution approach:
+This package follows a hybrid approach:
-1. When installed, it downloads the appropriate Node.js binaries for your specific platform (Windows, macOS, or Linux)
-2. It bundles the AWS CDK JavaScript code but downloads platform-specific binaries on demand
+1. It bundles the AWS CDK JavaScript code with the package
+2. For Node.js, it either:
+   - Uses your system's Node.js installation if available (default)
+   - Downloads appropriate Node.js binaries for your platform during installation
-3. This approach keeps the package size small while ensuring compatibility across platforms
+3. This approach ensures compatibility across platforms while leveraging existing Node.js installations when possible

 ## Why Use This Package?

 If you're a Python developer working with AWS CDK, you typically need to install Node.js and npm first, then install the CDK CLI globally using npm.
+This wrapper simplifies this by:
-This wrapper eliminates that requirement by downloading a minimal Node.js runtime and bundling the CDK CLI code directly into a Python package.
+- Bundling the CDK CLI code directly into a Python package
+- Using your existing Node.js installation or downloading a minimal Node.js runtime

 Benefits:
-- No need to install or configure Node.js/npm
+- No need to install npm or manage global npm packages
 - Works in environments where npm installation is restricted
 - Keeps AWS CDK installations isolated in Python virtual environments
 - Consistent CDK versioning tied to your Python dependencies
-- Optimized package size with platform-specific binary downloads
+- Optimized package size with platform-specific binary downloads only when needed

 ## Installation